Shortest Path through Random Points: Main results

 \section{Main results}

-In this paper, a differentiable function is an infinitely differentiable function.
+In this paper, a smooth function is an infinitely differentiable function, i.e., $f \in \Cinfty$.
 A smooth manifold means its transition maps are smooth.

-Let $(M,g_1)$ be a smooth $d$-dimensional Riemannian manifold without boundary with Riemannian metric $g_1$ and $d > 1$.
-When $M = \reals^d$, we fix $g_1$ as the standard Euclidean metric.
-The use of the subscript for $g_1$ will become clear shortly.
+Let $(M,g_1)$ be a smooth $d$-dimensional Riemannian manifold without boundary with Riemannian metric tensor $g_1$ and $d > 1$.
+Recall that a Riemannian metric tensor, often simply called a Riemannian metric, on a manifold is a family of positive definite inner products on the tangent spaces of the manifold.
+When $M = \reals^d$, $g_1$ is the standard Euclidean inner product.
+The use of the subscript on $g_1$ will become clear shortly.

-Consider a probability space $(M,\BbbB,\Pr)$ where $\Pr$ is a probability distribution over Borel subsets $\BbbB$ of $M$.
-Assume that the distribution has a Lebesgue probability density function $f$ with respect to $g_1$.
-Let $X_1,X_2,\dots$ denote an i.i.d.\ sequence drawn from this density.
-For convenience we denote this sequence by $\cX_n = \braces{X_1,\dots,X_n}$.
+Consider a probability space $(M,\BbbB,\Pr)$ where $\Pr$ is a probability distribution over Borel subsets $\BbbB$ of the sample space $M$.
+Assume that the distribution has a Lebesgue probability density function (pdf) $f$ with respect to $g_1$.
+Let $X_1,X_2,\dots$ denote an i.i.d.\ sequence drawn from this density and let the first $n$ samples from this sequence be denoted by $\cX_n = \braces{X_1,\dots,X_n}$.
 The sequence $\cX_n$ will be associated with the nodes in a undirected simple graph whose edges have weight equal to the power weighted Euclidean distance between pairs of nodes.
-Observe that we will use indexing by $n$ of generic non-random point $x_n \in M$.
+We will use indexing by $n$ of a generic non-random point $x_n \in M$.
 This point is not related in any way to the random variable $X_n$.
 For realizations, we will use the notation $X_n(\omega)$ where $\omega$ is an elementary outcome in the sample space.